Deep Curvilinear Editing: Commutative and Nonlinear Image Manipulation for Pretrained Deep Generative Model: Method

 \subsection{Theoretical Analysis}

-The pushforward $f_*$ is a mapping naturally induced by the mapping $f$, which maps a tangent vector (or a basis) on the latent space $\mathcal Z$~\cite{Lee2012} to that on the Cartesianized latent space $\mathcal V$.
-The inverse $(f^{-1})_*$ pushforwards the Cartesian coordinate system on the Cartesianized latent space $\mathcal V$ and implicitly defines a coordinate system on the latent space $\mathcal Z$~\cite{Lee2012}.
+The pushforward $f_*$ is a mapping naturally induced by the mapping $f$, which maps a tangent vector (or a basis) on the latent space $\mathcal Z$ to that on the Cartesianized latent space $\mathcal V$.
+Also, the pushforward $(f^{-1})_*$ maps the Cartesian coordinate system on the Cartesianized latent space $\mathcal V$ and implicitly defines a coordinate system on the latent space $\mathcal Z$~\cite{Lee2012}.
 A coordinate system defined by a bijective transformation of a Cartesian coordinate is called a curvilinear coordinate~\cite{Arfken2012}.
 Therefore, we name this method deep curvilinear editing (DeCurvEd).
 Because the mapping $f$ is defined globally between spaces $\mathcal Z$ and $\mathcal V$, the curvilinear coordinate system is also defined globally.
-The pushforward $(f^{-1})_*$ can define commuting vector fields on $\mathcal Z$ by push forwarding the coordinate vector fields on $\mathcal V$.
+The pushforward $(f^{-1})_*$ can define commuting vector fields on $\mathcal Z$ by push-forwarding the coordinate vector fields on $\mathcal V$.
 Therefore, we make the following remarks.

 \begin{remark} Using DeCurvEd, any edits of attributes in the latent space $\mathcal Z$ can be nonlinear and commutative. \end{remark}

 \begin{remark} DeCurvEd can define vector fields on the latent space $\mathcal Z$ and is a special case of a method that assumes attribute vector fields (e.g.,~\cite{Choi2021DoNE,Ramesh2018ASR,Tzelepis_2021_ICCV}). \end{remark}